 · Traction Alopecia

-Certainly, some diseases and conditions lead to hair loss in children, but as I mentioned, we will look at the four most common causes of hair loss in children, starting with the different types of alopecia.
+Indeed, some diseases and conditions lead to hair loss in children, but as I mentioned, we will look at the four most common causes of hair loss in children, starting with the different types of alopecia.

-The word alopecia basically means hair loss.
+The word alopecia means hair loss.
 That's why children alopecia is the same as children hair loss.
 But alopecia is considered apart because there are different types.
 Which ones are the most common in children?

 · Androgenetic alopecia, also known as pattern baldness.
 It is the most common alopecia in adults, but it can also occur in children.
-The sign of pattern baldness is a receding hairline that is shaped like an "M".
+The sign of pattern baldness is a receding hairline shaped like an "M".

 The word tinea means fungal infection of the skin, and capitis, of the head.
 That's the fungus that primarily affects the scalp, and children are one of its favorite targets.